|Nutrition Facts (per serving)|

-- Bring grape must to a boil in a pot, and skim of foam as it rises to the top.
+Bring grape must to a boil in a pot and skim off foam as it rises to the top.

-- Carefully transfer grape must to a clean pot without transferring the sediment that settled to the bottom.
+The next day, carefully transfer grape must to a clean pot without any of the sediment that settled to the bottom.

-- When the grape must begins to thicken, dissolve the cornflour (cornstarch) in a little cold water and add to the mixture.
+When the grape must begins to thicken, dissolve the cornstarch in a little cold water and add to the mixture.
 Stir constantly until it thickens to a creamy texture.